-First detected in India, the Delta strain of the COVID-19 virus is a spike protein mutation that can spread faster and exhibit different symptoms than COVID-19.
+First detected in India, the Delta strain of the COVID-19 virus is a spike protein mutation that can spread faster and exhibit different symptoms.

-It is important to remember that being fully vaccinated means it has been two weeks or longer since you finished your vaccine series.
-That gives you the freedom to safely engage in some social situations without wearing a mask or practicing physical distancing indoors or outdoors.
+It is important to remember that being fully vaccinated means that it has been two weeks or longer since you have finished your vaccine series.
+This then gives you the freedom to safely engage in some social situations without wearing a mask or practicing physical distancing – indoors or outdoors.

-Another way to look out for your community is if you are experiencing a fever, a cough, or difficulty breathing, think of calling ahead before visiting a medical office.
-Thatallows healthcare providers to reduce the risk of the virus spreading to others.
+Another way to look out for your community is if you are experiencing fever, cough, or difficulty breathing, think of calling ahead before visiting a medical office.
+This allows healthcare providers to reduce the risk of the virus spreading to others.

 “I personally think that continuing to mask is very important when you’re in public spaces where you do not know that everyone has been vaccinated, especially if those spaces are indoors,” said Dr. Benoit-Wilson.
-“We know the Delta variant is more contagious and can be transmitted outdoors.
-I think as the science and information evolve, we have to be very cautious.
+“We know the delta variant is more contagious and it can be transmitted outdoors.
+I think as the science and information evolve we have to be very cautious.
 And if we lead with taking care of our neighbors, I think we’ll make the right decisions.”

-The end of this more than 17-month pandemic is in sight.
-We will make it through COVID-19 if our Black communities continue to get vaccinated and follow the safety precautions that have proved to be effective.
+The end of this16-month pandemic is in sight.
+We will make it through COVID-19 if our Black communities continue to get vaccinated and follow the safety precautions that are proven to be effective.
 Together, We Can Do This!